Coldmist-Lu/ErrorAnalysis_NLGEvaluation/README.md

 # ErrorAnalysis_BARTScore
-🎁[ErrorAnalysis_BARTScore] Toward Human-Like Evaluation for Natural Language Generation with Error Analysis
+<b>Toward Human-Like Evaluation for Natural Language Generation with Error Analysis (ACL2023)</b>
+Testsets and the Scores evaluated by BARTScore + ErrorAnalysis will be released soon, for the replication of the study.